 You can make changes either using your normal edit interface or through the shell access.

-The easiest way to make changes is usually through whatever interface you normally use, for example by going through cPanel > File Manager and opening the file with your server's code editor.
-After you've made and saved your changes, go to Step 4.
+The easiest way to make changes is usually through whatever interface you normally use, for example by going through cPanel > File Manager and opening the file with your server’s code editor, however using a editor like PhpStorm will save immeasurable amounts of time if moderate changes are made.
+You may also want to familiarize yourself with Tiki’s DevTips and Secure Coding Practice Guidelines.
+After you’ve made and saved your changes, go to Step 4.

 - Go back to the SSH/shell access screen and make sure you are in the top level tiki directory, www/tiki in our example